Detecting Menopause Through Testing

 Free and Total Testosterone: Free testosterone is unbound and metabolically active, and total testosterone includes both free and bound testosterone.
 In women, the ovaries’ production of testosterone maintains a healthy libido, strong bones, muscle mass and mental stability.

 FSH (follicle-stimulating hormone) is a pituitary hormone that stimulates the growth of the ovum (the egg and surrounding cells that produce ovarian hormones).
 This test can help indicate whether you’ve entered menopause.
-However, the suggested normal ranges need to be examined along with your Daily Symptoms Chart so that your doctor can properly evaluate the test results.
+However, the suggested normal ranges need to be examined along with your Menopause Mondays Symptoms Chart so that your specialist can properly evaluate the test results.
 There is no one-size-fits-all correct test result.
 What is normal for your best friend, sister or mother may not be normal for you.

 Progesterone is a hormone that stimulates the uterus and prepares it for pregnancy.
 It also regulates the menstrual cycle, and low levels of progesterone can cause irritability.
 Results will vary depending on when the test is done.

 Thyroid workups usually include checking your TSH (thyroid-stimulating hormone).
 If there is an irregularity with your TSH, you may need to get your Total T3 and Free T4 checked as well.
 (Free means it won’t be affected by your estrogen status, not free of charge!)
-Remember that the symptoms for PM&M and a thyroid disorder can be very similar.
+Remember that the symptoms for perimenopause and menopause and a thyroid disorder can be very similar.

 Vitamin D3 (Cholecalciferol) is the vitamin that helps maintain normal blood levels of calcium and phosphorus, keeping your bones nice and strong.

-Knowing and understanding these levels in your body, in conjunction with tracking your symptoms on your chart, will help you and your doctor determine the right approach to finding hormone happiness.
-If you are suffering from sleeplessness, hot flashes, or an emotional roller coaster and your doctor looks at your blood tests and tells you, “You are fine.
-You are not in PM&M,” do not go home and suffer!
-Push the wicked witch aside (It may be time for a new PM&M specialist) and trust how you feel—you know your body better than anyone.
+Knowing and understanding these levels in your body, in conjunction with tracking your symptoms on your chart, will help you and your specialist determine the right approach to finding hormone happiness.
+If you are suffering from sleeplessness, hot flashes, or an emotional roller coaster and your specialist looks at your blood tests and tells you, “You are fine.
+You are not in perimenopuase or menopause,” do not go home and suffer!
+It may be time for a new Menopause Specialist!
+Always trust how you feel—you know your body better than anyone.
 Once you finally reach the end of the yellow brick road, you’ll find you had the courage, knowledge and love for yourself to get the help that you deserved all along!